Founder of United Diversity

 London Rebuilding Society (won £250 of shares at their launch)

 UK Society for Co-operative Studies

-The Land Magazine (why does virtually no one else write about the crucial issue of access to land and land ownership?)
+Why does virtually no one else write about the crucial issue of access to land and land ownership?

 Ethical Consumer Magazine

 See also Co-op News, News Internationalist and Open Rights Group above